Historical Mistakes That Changed the World Forever main image

 A Three-Mile Disaster

 The Three Mile Island accident in 1979 marked a critical event in the history of nuclear power in the United States.
 Due to a combination of equipment malfunction, design-related problems, and human error, the Unit 2 reactor experienced a partial meltdown.
-This incident at the Pennsylvania nuclear power plant highlighted the potential dangers of nuclear energy, leading to a release of radioactive gases.
+This incident at the Pennsylvania nuclear power plant highlighted the potential dangers of nuclear energy, leading to the release of radioactive gases.

 Although the health and environmental impacts were minimal, the incident had a profound effect on nuclear policy, regulatory oversight, and public perception of nuclear safety, ushering in an era of increased scrutiny and regulation within the nuclear power industry.